AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-basecolor.md

 ---
 description: Dominant image color.
 Subtractive color, used for texture colorizing.
 Should be the average dominant color in the texture image.
-seo-description: Dominant image color.
-Subtractive color, used for texture colorizing.
-Should be the average dominant color in the texture image.
-seo-title: BaseColor

 solution: Experience Manager
 title: BaseColor
-uuid: 572ad63b-e3b1-478a-b3b3-2cba0b3413d6

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---